robusta-dev/robusta/docs/playbook-reference/actions/develop-actions/my-first-custom-action.rst

 Before we proceed, we need to enable local playbook repositories in Robusta.

-Follow this quick guide to learn how to package your python file for Robusta: :ref:`Custom playbook repositories`
+Follow this quick guide to learn how to package your python file for Robusta: :ref:`Creating Playbook Repositories`

 Let’s push the new action to Robusta